Tomb Raider: Lara Croft

 Various incarnations of Lara Croft in the video game series.
 Despite multiple revisions to her clothing and general physique, her face and hair have remained generally consistent.

 Lara Croft is the main protagonist and playable character of the video game series.
 She travels around the world in search of many forgotten artefacts and locations, frequently connected to supernatural powers.
 While her biography has changed throughout the series, her shared traits are her origins as the only daughter and heir of the aristocratic Croft family.
 She is portrayed as intelligent, athletic, elegant, fluent in multiple languages, and determined to fulfil her own goals at any cost.
 She has brown eyes and brown hair worn in a braid or ponytail.
 The character's classic outfit consists of a turquoise singlet, light brown shorts, calf-high boots, and tall white socks.
 Recurring accessories include fingerless gloves, a backpack, a utility belt with holsters on either side, and twin pistols.
 Later games have multiple new outfits for her.

-Lara Croft has been voiced by five actresses in the video game series: Shelley Blond, Judith Gibbins, Jonell Elliott, Keeley Hawes, and Camilla Luddington.
-In other media, Croft was also voiced by Minnie Driver in the animated series and portrayed by Angelina Jolie and Alicia Vikander in feature films.
+Lara Croft has been voiced by six actresses in the video game series: Shelley Blond, Judith Gibbins, Jonell Elliott, Keeley Hawes, Camilla Luddington, and Alix Wilton Regan.
+In other media, Croft was also voiced by Minnie Driver and Hayley Atwell in various animated series, and portrayed by Angelina Jolie and Alicia Vikander in feature films.
 Multiple models and body doubles have portrayed Croft in promotional material until the reboot in 2013.
 Eight different real-life models have portrayed her at promotional events.

-In January 2023, The Hollywood Reporter reported that Phoebe Waller-Bridge was set to write a TV show adaptation of the video game franchise for Amazon.
-It was also reported that this would involve a tie-in video game and film in an interconnected universe, likened to the Marvel Cinematic Universe.
+In January 2023, The Hollywood Reporter reported that Phoebe Waller-Bridge was set to write a TV show adaptation of the franchise for Amazon, starring Sophie Turner as Croft.
+The series on Prime Video was announced to be accompanied by a tie-in video game and film in an interconnected universe, likened to the Marvel Cinematic Universe.
+The series will star Sophie Turner as Croft.